Commercial Driver License

-- You are still in active service in any branch of the military, or are within 90 days of separating from the service.
+- You are still in active service in any branch of the military, or are within one year of separating from the service.

 - For the past two years at least, you have driven vehicles in the military that would require a CDL to operate as a civilian.
 Civilian commercial motor vehicles requiring a CDL are generally large straight trucks with a manufacturer’s Gross Vehicle Weight Rating (GVWR) over 26,000 lbs., and truck-trailer combinations where the combined GVWR is over 26,000 lbs. and the trailer itself has a GVWR over 10,000 lbs.
 Experience driving vehicles designed to carry more than 15 people, including the driver, may also count.

 - Download and print the “Certification for Waiver of Skill Test for Military Personnel.”
 This form may also be obtained from any Florida Driver License Office.
 You and the responsible person in your military chain of command will need to complete and sign this form attesting to your driving experience.
 The form also provides a way for your commanding officer or transportation officer to state what types of military vehicle(s) you were qualified to drive, in terms that translate to the comparable civilian CDL class, endorsements, and restrictions.